 With a rich terrestrial and marine biodiversity, unique ecosystems, a secure and tranquil atmosphere in the cities and the countryside, a friendly population and a rich history and culture, the country has great potential to further develop the tourism sector.
 Cognizant of this potential the STP Government considers tourism to be a priority sector and supports and incentivizes investments in this sector, that directly contributed to about 14,2% of the jobs in 201638.
 It is estimated that tourism accounts for 14,8% of the GDP (2016)39 based on services provided to an average of 33,000 international tourists in the three years previous to the Covid-19 (WB data 2022).
-Covid-19 has greatly impacted the tourism which dropped to 15 000 tourists in 2021 but is slowly picking upwith an increase in international tourists in 202240.
-According to UNWTO data, the tourism chain comprised value about establishments in 2018, including hotels and similar, restaurants, travels services and other related, and tourist expenditure averaged 67,6 million US\$ per year between 2016 and 201841.
+Covid-19 has greatly impacted the tourism which dropped by 70% in 2020/2021 but is slowly picking up with an estimated arrival of 20,000 international tourists in 202240.
+According to UNWTO data, the tourism value chain comprised about 290 establishments in 2018, including hotels and similar, restaurants, travels services and other related, and tourist expenditure averaged 67,6 million US\$ per year between 2016 and 201841.